A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Tabletop exercises

-Simulated exercises evaluate the effectiveness of your response and recovery plans.
+Discussion-based exercises that evaluate the effectiveness of your incident response and recovery plans through structured scenario walkthroughs without actual system testing.

 4. Third-party risk management